pagkly/Zed/Investopedia3/Four Percent Rule.md

 ## The Four Percent Rule and Economic Crises

-Actually, the Four Percent Rule may be a little on the conservative side.
-[According to Michael Kitces](https://www.kitces.com/blog/how-has-the-4-rule-held-up-since-the-tech-bubble-and-the-2008-financial-crisis/), an investment planner, it was developed to take into account the worst economic situations, such as 1929, and has held up well for those who retired during the two most recent financial crises.
+Actually, the Four Percent Rule may be a little on the conservative side. [[According to Michael Kitces]](https://www.kitces.com/blog/how-has-the-4-rule-held-up-since-the-tech-bubble-and-the-2008-financial-crisis/), an investment planner, it was developed to take into account the worst economic situations, such as 1929, and has held up well for those who retired during the two most recent financial crises.
 Kitces points out:

 > The 2000 retiree is merely "in line" with the 1929 retiree, and doing better than the rest.
 And the 2008 retiree—even having started with the global financial crisis out of the gate—is  _already_ doing far better than  _any_ of these historical scenarios!
 In other words, while the tech crash and especially the global financial crisis were scary, they still haven’t been the kind of scenarios that spell outright doom for the Four Percent Rule.